-Source: SEO & ACI Europe Airport Industry Connectivity Report

-Note: Connectivity is defined as the number of direct and indirect connections, weighted for the quality of those connections.
+Source: SEO & ACI Europe Airport Industry Connectivity Report Note: Connectivity is defined as the number of direct and indirect connections, weighted for the quality of te: Connectivity is defined as the number of direct and indirect connections, weighted for the quality of those connections.
 See for example Burghouwt et al. (2009).